MasuRii/IT342-G3-AudioScholar/README.md

 Hello!
 I'm Math Lee L. Biacolo, a BSIT-3 student from Minglanilla.
 I'm enthusiastic about this course and fascinated by the ever-evolving world of IT, from its established systems to the latest innovations.
 Outside of academics, I enjoy spending time on personal coding projects, organization, and gaming/movies.
 My long-term interests lie in internet security and video game development.

-# Member 2
-NAME: Terence John N. Duterte
+2. Terence John N. Duterte

 COURSE & YEAR: BSIT-3

 Hello!goiansgoiagnioagoaingaofasfasfa

+3. Nathan John G. Orlanes

+Hello there!
+I'm Nathan John G. Orlanes, I'm a BSIT-3 student from Mandaue City!